veramispotato/Purple-Potatoes/Unity Team Protocol for Communication & Work.md

 ### Guidelines:<br/>
 - Try to follow the separation of communication as outlined in the last section.
 Discord is for real-time communication.
 Trello is for updating and being updated on tasks.
 GitHub is for developers and anyone making pull requests.
-- Never grant anyone outside of Unity team access to Unity private Discord, Trello, GitHub, or resources, without explicit permission from your team leader.
+- Never grant anyone outside of Unity team access to the private Discord, Trello, GitHub, or resources, without explicit permission from your team leader.
 - Do not disclose private Unity discussion or work-related information to the public or to any private channel in Unity public Discord server, unless you have obtained explicit permission from your team leader.
 - Before any marketing material is released to the public, it must be vetted.
 Find the category of your material and follow its instructions for vetting.<br/>
-    1. Graphics, Social Media Posts, and Articles: Ensure follows brand guide, check with at least 1 designer and copywriter.
+    1. Graphics, Social Media Posts, and Articles: Must follow brand guide.
+Check with at least 1 designer and copywriter.
 If not absolutely certain about technical data, also check with at least 1 developer.
-    2. Newsletter: Ensure follow newsletter guide, check with at least 1 designer, 2 copywriters, and 2 developers.
+    2. Newsletter: Must follow newsletter guide.
+Check with at least 1 designer, 2 copywriters, and 2 developers.
     3. ETA and Emergency Announcements: Notify team in #Important-notice channel in Unity private Discord server.
 Await team leader instructions.